Klasse-Digitale-Grafik/tutorials/SCSS.md

   /* select all h1 inside header elements */
   h1 {
     font-size: 2rem;
-    /* with & you can connect to the parent rule, resulting in h1:before */ &:before {
+    /* with & you can connect to the parent selector, resulting in h1:before */ &:before {
       content: '–';
     }